brianckeegan/DumbDataViz/README.md

 <img src="https://raw.githubusercontent.com/brianckeegan/DumbDataViz/master/Fig.A2.gif" alt="Official NASA temperature data" width="400px">

-But let's have some fun at the expense of NRO's inept data visualization choices using basic economic data.
+Building off of Sean McElwee's appropriate [response](https://twitter.com/SeanMcElwee/status/676521088105496577), let's have some fun at the expense of NRO's inept data visualization choices using basic economic data.

 Unemployment has been flat for decades!